dianacornejo/compbio-recipes/docker-recipes.md

 ARG DUMMY=unknown
 RUN DUMMY=${DUMMY} curl -fsSL https://raw.githubusercontent.com/statgenetics/statgen-courses/master/handout/FunctionalAnnotation.2019.docx`

-2. Build the docker image
+2. **Build the docker image**: You have to specify the path where your dockerfile is located to be able to create the image

-`docker build -t statisticalgenetics/annovar -f ./annovar.dockerfile .`
+`docker build -t statisticalgenetics/annovar -f ./annovar.dockerfile .` -t indicates tag, -f the file from which you wish to creater the docker image and the . to create the image.

-3. Push it into dockerhub
+`docker build -t statisticalgenetics/annovar:0.1.0 -f ./annovar.dockerfile .` If you want to tag the docker image add : and then the version number

+`docker build --build-arg DUMMY='date +%s' -t statisticalgenetics/nps1.1 -f docker/nps.dockerfile docker` You can also set build-time varirables and specify them when creating the image.

+3. **Push built image into dockerhub**: That way anyone can pull the image and use it

-`docker push statisticalgenetics/annovar`
+`docker push statisticalgenetics/annovar` Without tags `docker push statisticalgenetics/nps1.1:1.1` With tags

-`statgen-setup login --tutorial annovar --my-name diana`
+`statgen-setup login --tutorial annovar --my-name diana` This step will allow you to run the different tutorials on the cloud

-4. Test the command line
+4. **Test the command line**

 Start the tutorial as is written in the exercise